Dr Dermot LynottVisiting Researcher

 I strongly support an open science approach to research, and strive to make my work as transparent and reproducible as possible.
 You can access my Open Science Framework project page here, and you can read more about my research here.

-If you are interested in open science, or in topics related to any of my publications and are interested in pursuing a PhD, please email me a few lines of what you'd like to do.
+I am now working at Maynooth University, but if you are interested in open science, or in topics related to any of my publications and are interested in pursuing a PhD, please email me a few lines of what you'd like to do.

 - If it looks like a duck: Emergent Categorical Structure in the Human Conceptual System?
 (2016) The Leverhulme Trust.
 Principal investigator with Louise Connell and Marc Brysbaert.